shaisachs/the-check/README.md

 “They’re a cry for help.”

 Mathi leaned over.
-“Let me guess—new patio?
+“Let me guess - new patio?
 Floating greenhouse?
 Subterranean waffle lab?”

 Augusta beamed.
 “You joke, but two of those are excellent ideas.”